Blasphemy law in Australia

 Blasphemy is not a criminal offence under Australian federal law, but the de jure situation varies at state and territory level; it is currently not enforced in any Australian jurisdiction.
 The offences of blasphemy and blasphemous libel in English common law were carried over to the Australian colonies and "received" into state law following Federation in 1901.
 The common-law offences have been abolished totally in Queensland and Western Australia, when those jurisdictions adopted criminal codes that superseded the common law.
+In late 2024, Tasmania also abolished its blasphemy law following advocacy from the Rationalist Society of Australia.
 In South Australia, Victoria, and the Northern Territory the situation is ambiguous, as the local criminal codes do not mention blasphemy but also did not specifically abolish the common-law offences.
-In New South Wales and Tasmania, the criminal codes do include an offence of blasphemy or blasphemous libel, but the relevant sections are not enforced and generally regarded as obsolete.
+In New South Wales, the criminal codes mention the offences of blasphemy and blasphemous libel, but leave the definition of blasphemy and the penalty to the common law.

 Origin of Australian blasphemy law

 When the Australian colonies were established they received English common law that included the common law offences of blasphemy and blasphemous libel with the potential for substantial penalties.
 The exact date that the common law was received varies by jurisdiction.